darkfader/littlstream_php/README.md

 - Convert videos to lower bitrate (in background)
 - Correct various VR camera for PSVR.
 How to detect?
 - Simulate official channels.
 Custom feed is subscription only?
+- Add some more filters.
+Multiple queries of same type.